15 Smart Ways to Keep Your Property Safe From a Bushfire

 15. Put a Static Water Supply sign on your property entrance

-If your house has a swimming pool, dam, or tank, you should put a Static Water Supply sign on the entrance of your property.
+If your house has a swimming pool, dam, or tank, put a Static Water Supply sign on the entrance of your property.
 This way, firefighters will know that they can get water from your place to put out a fire.

 Protecting your home against bushfires